Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Hyperparameters

-We train using AdamW with a linear learning rate decay schedule.
-For a fair comparison, we restrict the model sequence length to the same for all baseline methods.
-Importantly, we start with the pre-trained RoBERTa large model when adapting to MRPC, RTE, and STS-B, instead of a model already adapted to MNLI.
-See the hyperparameters used in our experiments for Roberta-base in Table \ref{tab:hyper_appendix_roberta_base} and for Roberta-large in Table \ref{tab:hyper_appendix_roberta_large}.
+We trained the models using AdamW with a linear learning rate decay schedule.
+To ensure a fair comparison, we maintained the same sequence length across all baseline PEFT methods.
+The hyperparameters used in our experiments for RoBERTa base are detailed in Table \ref{tab:hyper_appendix_roberta_base}, and for RoBERTa large in Table \ref{tab:hyper_appendix_roberta_large}.

-We evaluate after completing the training of each epoch and select the model with the best performance on the validation set for final testing.
-To ensure statistical significance, we run $5$ times using different random seeds and report the average results and corresponding variance for almost all these experiments.